 To address the fact that the world of Education could potentially benefit significantly from the contributions made by train-professionals from other fields of knowledge, it is vital that educators actively participate in open interdisciplinary exchanges.
-To this effect, Broward International University offers different concentrations within its MS in Virtual Education program, allowing students to select from different sets of elective courses to tailor their program to meet their specific professional objectives.
 The academic concentrations available have been selected in accordance with the current labor market demand and designed to prepare students to handle specialized responsibilities within such concentrations.
 The MS in Virtual Education program consists of 24 semester credit hours of fundamental distance education courses (core courses) plus 12 semester credit hours of specialized courses that uniquely define the selected concentration.
 It should be noted, however, that Concentrations are not listed on the degree granted, but will explicitly appear on the Student's Transcripts.